mattfan00/blockis/README.md

 **blockis** is a online Tetris clone where players can compete in battle-royale Tetris games.
 Players can quickly hop into any game room to start playing immediately or create their own game room and invite all of their friends. **blockis** is inspired by Tetris Battles and [Jstris](https://jstris.jezevec10.com/).

-**blockis** uses HTML5 canvas and Javascript to run the game in the browser, Node.js and MongoDb to handle the backend, and socket.io to handle the real-time communication between players in the same game room.
+**blockis** uses HTML5 canvas and Javascript to run the game in the browser, Node.js and MongoDB to handle the backend, and socket.io to handle the real-time communication between players in the same game room.

 ## Installation and Usage
 **blockis** is currently only available locally.
 Planning on launching the MVP via Heroku soon.
 Below are steps for running **blockis** on a local server